philchia/gol/README.md

 ### Add adapters

-You can implement you custom adapters which implement the Adapter interface.
+You can implement you own custom adapters which implement the Adapter interface.

 ```go
 import (